 We provide rectangular tables and chairs at no additional charge.

 The kitchen has two residential stoves, one microwave and one residential fridge, and is suitable for serving food prepared off-premises.
 We do not provide linens, china, silverware or stemware.
-Our hardwood floor is attractive in two ways… it is good looking, and it attracts dance groups looking for a comfortable floor.
+The hardwood floor is in great condition and it attracts dance groups looking for a comfortable floor.